KadenMc/PreprocessingHTR/README.md

 One issue with the model is that it will fail without warning on some images, which can be mitigated by using different thresholding methods for some reason.

 In general, OTSU produces cleaner images, as seen with 'Today'.
-However, it is more suspectible to shadows and highlights than mean thresholding (given a good threshold value), as is the case with 'remember'.
+However, it is more suspectible to images with partial shadows and highlights than mean thresholding, as is the case with 'remember'.

 Though not currently implemented, it might be possible to distinguish between the cleaner version of each threshold.
 For the reasons described above, if the pixel count in OTSU thresholded is comparable (probably slightly lower) to that in the mean thresholded, use OTSU.
 However, if mean thresholded has significantly less pixels, use this image.